JackParker96/RISK/README.md

 ## Map

 Initial territory allocation is automatically determined at the start of the game.
 The world consists of 24 territories, split equally among the players.
-Each player begins with 30 units to distribute throughout their territories.
+Each player begins with 30 units to distribute throughout their territories. </br>

-<space><space><space><space>For 2 players: green, red
+For 2 players: green, red </br>

-<space><space><space><space>For 3 players: green, red, blue
+For 3 players: green, red, blue </br>

-<space><space><space><space>For 4 players: green, red, blue, yellow
+For 4 players: green, red, blue, yellow

 ## Setup

-&emsp1.
-Determine the number of players (2-4)
+[^1]  Determine the number of players (2-4) </br>

-&emsp2.
-Open one terminal for the server and a terminal for each player (can be on separate computers)
+[^2]  Open one terminal for the server and a terminal for each player (can be on separate computers) </br>

-&emsp3.
-In the server terminal, enter: ./gradlew :server:run --args "4444 \[number of players]"
+[^3]  In the server terminal, enter: ./gradlew :server:run --args "4444 \[number of players]" </br>

-&emsp4.
-In each player terminal, enter: ./gradlew : client:run --args "\[server name] 4444"
+[^4]  In each player terminal, enter: ./gradlew : client:run --args "\[server name] 4444" </br>

-&emsp5.
-Follow in-game instructions to play game
+[^5]  Follow in-game instructions to play game

 ## Coverage